 See out the top ten backpacks for men or read on to see more in-depth reviews.

 Travel Specific Packs

 It can be tough to choose a backpack with so many options available on the market.
 I brought the Osprey Atmos on my first backpacking trip to Europe but found hiking backpacks ill-suited for European travel.

 There are two main types of travel backpacks, and each comes with its pros and cons.
-The two general styles of the backpack are travel backpacks and hiking backpacks.
-When I referencing hiking backpacks, I’m referring to backpacking backpacks for multiday trips in the backcountry.
+The two general styles of the bags are travel backpacks and hiking backpacks.
+When referencing hiking backpacks, I’m referring to backpacking backpacks for multiday trips in the backcountry.
 I’m breaking down this blog post into those two categories.